cogment/cogment-doc/docs/guide/tutorial/3-rewards.md

 :::

 In this step of the tutorial, we will start thinking about rewards.
 Rewards are a way to evaluate how an actor performs at a task.
-They can be used to evaluate or compare different implementations of an actor, or, especially in the context or Reinforcement Learning, train an model.
+They can be used to evaluate or compare different implementations of an actor, or, especially in the context or Reinforcement Learning, train a model.
 In Cogment, both the environment and other actors can evaluate an actor.
 Here, we will focus on sending rewards from the environment.

 The first thing we'll do for this step is to add the concept of multi-round games to our RPS implementation.
 We'll learn to configure the environment along the way.
 Then, we will adapt the environment implementation to send a reward to the actor winning a game.